Edward Montagu-Stuart-Wortley: Early war service

-Despite both Haig and Haking approving Divisional plans, Haig reserved particular criticism for Stuart-Wortley.
+Despite both Haig and Haking approving divisional plans, Haig reserved particular criticism for Stuart-Wortley.
 Haig wrote: "I do not think much of Major-General Stuart-Wortley as a Divisional Commander and have already spoken to the GOC XI Corps on the subject".
 Stuart-Wortley appears to have follow the plans to the best of his limited options.
 Woods suggests that it may have been that Stuart-Wortley's original idea – of a series of limited, step-by-step attacks – was seen as unambitious, over-cautious and indicative of a man lacking in 'offensive spirit'.

 Though Gary Sheffield, in his biography of Haig, is largely supportive of his performance in the First World War, he describes Haig as "ungenerous" and "unfair" in his blame of Stuart-Wortley for the failure at the Hohenzollern Redoubt.

-Woods concludes that Stuart-Wortley was likely unaware that he was a pawn in a bigger game of personal politics being played out in the most senior ranks of the British Army, twelve days before Haig succeeded French.
+Woods concludes that Stuart-Wortley was likely unaware that he was a pawn in a bigger game of personal politics being played out in the most senior ranks of the British Army, twelve days before Haig succeeded Field Marshal French as commander-in-chief (C-in-C) of the BEF.

-Wortley incurred Haig's displeasure by writing regularly to King George V about the activities of the 46th Division (despite having the permission of Sir John French to do so).
-This, and the disagreement with Haking about the Hohenzollern Redoubt attack, left Wortley as a "marked man" against whom Haig conspired".
-At the time of the opening of the Somme, he was a few weeks short of his 59th birthday, but in ill-health, suffering from sciatica.
+Stuart-Wortley incurred Haig's displeasure by writing regularly to King George V about the activities of the 46th Division (despite having the permission of Field Marshal French to do so).
+This, and the disagreement with Haking about the Hohenzollern Redoubt attack, left Stuart-Wortley as a "marked man" against whom Haig conspired".
+At the time of the opening of the Somme offensive, he was a few weeks short of his 59th birthday, but in ill-health, suffering from sciatica.
 Despite his experience, he was "past his fighting best" and his fitness for operational command was questionable.
 One officer later described him in 1916 as: "a worn-out man, who never visited his front line and was incapable of inspiring any enthusiasm."